-If you have been sexually assaulted you may call our crisis line any time for help.
+If you have experienced sexual violence, you may call our 24/7 help and crisis line at any time.

-- In Person: Our advocates can meet with you at the hospital, police station, Middle Way House, and the clerks office.
-Our OSAs can help you navigate the various different agencies you may work with post-assault, provide emotional support, and connect you with community resources.
+- In Person: Our advocates can meet with you at the hospital, police station, Middle Way House, and the office of the Monroe County Clerk.
+On-scene advocates can help you navigate the various agencies you may work with post-assault, provide emotional support, and connect you with community resources.
 These advocates are also available 24/7/365.